BillJr99/Ursinus-WebMobile-Fall2020/_pages/Labs/labs-foodbankmap.md

 To support a web-based frontend, we will need to enable [CORS](../Activities/CORS) on this server.

 ## Part 2: Google Map Frontend Configuration and Tutorial
 The example below shows a minimal working example of a Google Map that plots the location of Ursinus College, and plots a custom marker with a location given by the current location as obtained through the browser client.
+You can change this marker icon later by calling the `Marker.setIcon(image);` function.

 <iframe height="400px" width="100%" src="https://repl.it/@BillJr99/GoogleMapExample?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>